fractastical/ar/app/playlist/README.md

 All playlists are composed of one or more S-expressions.
 The only required S-expression is `title`.
-The playlist can then optionally include files via either the `include` or `playlist` expressions.
+The playlist can then optionally include files via the `include` or `playlist` expressions.
 Here's an example of a simple
 playlist:

     (title "foo")